Arata621/ResizePNG/README.md

 ## Attributions
 ---
-The banner icon used in this project was designed by [Freepik](https://www.freepik.com).
+This project is not affiliated with any existing entity named Ant Press.
+The name `antpress` is used solely for this open-source image compression tool.